tasal9/ZamAI/FAQ.md

 ### Copying to X11 primary selection with the mouse doesn't work

 `clipboard=autoselect` is [not implemented yet](https://github.com/neovim/neovim/issues/2325).
-You may find this _partial_ workaround to be useful:
+You may find this workaround to be useful:

     vnoremap <LeftRelease> "*ygv

-Note that this is only a partial workaround.
-It [doesn't work](https://github.com/neovim/neovim/issues/7013) for double-click (word selection) nor triple-click (line selection).
-But it's better than nothing.
+    vnoremap <2-LeftRelease> "*ygv

 ### My CTRL-H mapping doesn't work